 - After the first 24 hours, clean the treated area 4-5 times.

 - You can use petroleum jelly on the treated area to prevent the formation of scabs.

 - Experiencing swelling 24-48 hours after the treatment is normal.

 - You may also experience itching for 2-3 days after the procedure.

 - After undergoing laser treatment for acne scars, use oil-free makeup products for at least 2-3 months.

 - You can exfoliate your old skin 5-7 days after the treatment.

-- Avoid direct sun exposure, and always apply sunscreen when stepping out.
+- Avoid direct sun exposure, and always apply sunscreen with SPF of at least 30 when stepping out.

-- Always keep your newly surfaced skin moisturized.
+- Always keep your newly resurfaced skin moisturized.